pfbrowning/ng-radio/README.md

 - Features
   - Radio-Proxy "Keep Alive" ping every 25 minutes while actively streaming audio in order to keep the Heroku app from going to sleep
   - Fallback experience for when the radio browser API is down or not responding
+  - "You have been listening to X station for Y minutes" logging
   - Show loading indicator for images
   - Non-logged-in experience: Require login only for favorites
   - Native app functionality: PWA or Electron